Soldier Synagogue (Rostov-on-Don): History

 In 1862, retired Jewish soldiers established Jewish Prayer Society in Rostov-on-Don.
 On May 31, 1862, the Yekaterinoslav province government gave to society a permission to rent a separate room for worship rituals.
 The project of Choral Synagogue was approved by Rosotov authorities on June 4, 1872, and in the same year the building was constructed.
 According to some reports, the money for the construction of synagogues were donated by Rostov merchant Joseph Markovich Elitser.
 It is presumed that the architect of the synagogue was Ernst Ernestovich von Shulman, and the building contractor ― Moisey Leontyevich Geronimus.

 The synagogue building was reconstructed several times.
 In 1881, in the east part of it there was attached a three-story brick building.
 In 1891, to the south wall of the synagogue there was also attached a two-storey building, the ground floor of which housed a school for children of poor soldiers, and the second floor was occupied by Prayer school.
-The Synagogue was seriously damaged by fire during the anti-Jewish pogrom in 1905.
-It was restored only in 1913–1914, when the necessary funds were collected.
+The synagogue was seriously damaged by fire during the anti-Jewish pogrom in 1905.
+It was restored during 1913–1914, when the necessary funds were collected.
 The author of the reconstruction project was Petersburg architect Yakov Germanovich Gevirts.
 Worship in the synagogue resumed on March 29, 1914, on the day of Passover.

 In 1935, the synagogue was closed for worship.
 The building housed a chemical factory.
 During the war, these enterprises were evacuated from the city.
-In 1943, after the liberation of Rostov-on-Don, the synagogue was taken again by the Jewish community.
+In 1943, after the liberation of Rostov-on-Don, the synagogue was resumed by the Jewish community.
 Official permission to use the building by the Jewish community was sanctioned on April 14, 1945.

 In 2005 a major overhaul of the synagogue was implemented.
 The corner dome, with stars of David that were lost in the 1940s, was restored.
 Reconstruction works were completed by the end of the year, and on 26 December the synagogue was opened.